FAQ

 The Diploma in Sport Management is offered exclusively on a full-time basis, and deferral of study is not permitted past the commencement of the program.

-Students will engage in two days of face-to-face learning each week at the Adelaide Football Club.
-Additionally, there will be extra classes on one day per week at the University’s City Campus locations.
+The dates depend on Orientation event dates and any exam dates.
+There are also breaks in the middle of each semester around late April and early October.Students will engage in two days of face-to-face learning each week at the Adelaide Football Club.
+Additionally, there will be workshop students will attend in-person another day each week at the University’s City Campus locations.

 Upon successful completion, graduates will be awarded a Diploma in Sport Management from Adelaide University.
 The University of South Australia is set to amalgamate with the University of Adelaide to form the new Adelaide University in January 2026.